 It’s important to establish a relationship with your model.
 We look for someone who is willing to take direction.
 It always amazes us when we see footage of shoots where the model is given little to no direction by the photographer.
 He or she simply clicks away as the model goes through a standard routine of poses.

 This kind of approach is not for us.
-We want a model who understands what we are looking for and who will respond positively to direction.
+We like a model to understand what we are looking for and who will respond positively to direction.
 That’s not to say that the model can’t use her own creativity to improve our original concept, but it’s imperative that she is given direction prior to shooting, and an explanation of the intended final image.

 Read more on how to work with models here.